SUPPORTED BY LILLY ENDOWMENT INC.

 Yes, Early Learning Indiana invites other organizations and individuals to contribute to the fund to help make a bigger impact and award more grants to more programs.
 If interested in contributing, please contact Emily Nelson at firstname.lastname@example.org.

-No. Organizations may only use funds for allowable expenses in the five support categories.
+No. Organizations may only use funds for allowable expenses in the six support categories.

 Interested and eligible providers should apply online.
 Click here to apply.